 The numbers above were the numbers I used when I was a salon owner.
 As a feline-exclusive mobile groomer I now charge $110 for a long hair bath/sanitary clip.
 That means the $75 used in the equations above is elevated to $110 or more in my own personal equation.
 What are your numbers?
 Do the math.

 Don’t be afraid to get your piece of the pie.

 Liked this article?
 Get more FREE great resources below!
-Click below for our Money Making Tips PDF and check out Mandi’s webinar “How Can I Afford That” by signing up for the next session.
+Click below for our Money Making Tips PDF and check out River’s webinar “How Can I Afford That” by signing up for the next session.